janikvonrotz/ebas/README.md

 `grunt`

 The application is now ready to run.
 As you should have seen this guide doesn't cover any webserver nor mysql installations.
 You have to do that on your own.
+Checkout the guide from [Janik von Rotz](https://janikvonrotz.ch/your-own-virtual-private-server-hosting-solution/).
-Now it's time to configure the configuration file so the application works with your database.
+Now it's time to edit the configuration file so the application works with your database.
-Create a copy of the config file and update it (see Config chapter).
+Create a copy of the config file and update it (see next chapter).

 `config-example.json > config.json`